 These images may look beautiful on the comments, forums, profiles and other sections.
 However, loading images from external service will cause problem in site speed.
 You cannot cache these profile images beforehand and serving static image files as uncached request every time will affect the loading speed of your page.

 So if you really do not need the gravatar, simply go to ‘Settings > Discussion > Avatar’ on your WordPress admin panel.
 Uncheck the box ‘Show Avatars’ against the option ‘Avatar Display’ to disable them on your site completely.
+This will boost your WordPress site’s speed for the posts with large number of comments.

 3. Content Recommendations with Images